White and brown spotted dog looking into the distance

 • Animals with a history of aggressive or unsociable behavior.

-• Animals that display aggressive or unsociable behavior during a behavior assessment at OHS.
+• Animals that display aggressive or unsociable behavior during a behavior assessment at Oregon Humane.

-• Veterinary examination determines that the animal is medically unsuitable for adoption through OHS.
+• Veterinary examination determines that the animal is medically unsuitable for adoption through Oregon Humane.

-Pets at OHS receive excellent care from trained OHS staff and volunteers.
-OHS does not place any time limits on an animal’s stay: a pet may stay at the shelter until a new home is found, whether it takes days, weeks, or months.
+Pets at Oregon Humane receive excellent care from trained Oregon Humane staff and volunteers.
+Oregon Humane does not place any time limits on an animal’s stay: a pet may stay at the shelter until a new home is found, whether it takes days, weeks, or months.

 • A driver’s license or other government issued ID.